visig9/lolikit-go/README.md

 The [Lolinote 2.0] is a simple data specification for personal note-taking.

-This tool kit offer some extra conveniences with command-line interface to helping user to manage their [Lolinote 2.0] repository for daily noting.
+This tool kit offer some extra conveniences with command-line interface to helping user to manage their [Lolinote 2.0 (draft 5)] repository for daily noting.